 Guane is another colonial village that has kept its charm like Barichara.
 But there are even fewew residents there than in Barichara.
 We recommend just walking around and seeing some of the old houses before heading back.

 Make sure you try hormigas culonas, or big-bottomed ants when you are in Guane.
 Though you can find these ants in most places in Colombia, Guane is the place where the tradition of eating them started.

-Visit Salto Del Mico
+2. Visit Mirador Salto Del Mico

-A short walk from Barichara, Salto Del Mico is one of the best viewpoints to see the beauty of the Santander region.
+A short walk from Barichara, Salto Del Mico is one of the best viewpoints in Barichara to see the beauty of the Santander region.
 Situated alongside cliffs without any safety measures, Salto Del Mico is definitely a place you should visit with caution.
-If you are traveling with kids to Barichara, you should skip Salto Del Mico.
+If you are traveling with kids to Barichara, you should be extremely cautious.

-Visiting The Cathedral of Immaculate Conception
+3. Visiting The Cathedral of Immaculate Conception

 This 18th-century church has two towers and is made out of vivid orange stones.
 The best time to see the beauty of this church is during sunrise and sunset, when the radiance of the sun will make the orange stones glow.